oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     specified when creating VARCHAR2 and LOB columns ensures that only JSON data is stored in these columns.

+    Also, BLOB columns that were created with the ``IS JSON FORMAT OSON`` check constraint are fetched in the same way as :ref:`columns of type JSON <json21fetch>` when this property is set to *true*.
+The node-oracledb :ref:`Thick mode <enablingthick>` requires Oracle Client 21c (or later).

     The default value is *false*.

     In a future version of node-oracledb, the setting of this attribute will no longer be required since this will be the default behavior.

     .. versionadded:: 6.3

+    .. versionchanged:: 6.4

+        BLOB columns with the ``IS JSON FORMAT OSON`` check constraint enabled can now be fetched as JSON type columns when this property is set.